IFS Financial Planning Process

 Before you go to IFS it’s important that you prepare yourself by thinking about your financial goals.

-The first appointment is free of charge and obligation.
 During this session your planner will find out what your financial objectives are and what type of advice you’ll need.

 After the first appointment, you’ll receive a quote on what a full financial plan would cost you.
 You can then decide if you want to go ahead with it.